j-c-levin/dialogflow-integration-testing-exploration/README.md

 4) Run integration tests on the testing agent
 5) Destroy the testing agent
 - For the reasons of step 1), also not possible right now.

+## Todo Integration testing

+1) Make and store simulator requests
+2) Read and feed them into the app and see if it works as expected

+## Todo Unit testing

+1) Create a factory to generate data for a DialogFlowApp that corresponds to a specific situation
+2) Feed that into a function and see if it works as expected

 ## General Setup